Chimney Cleaning: When to Clean a Chimney Flue

 How Often Should You Clean Your Chimney?

-There isn’t a simple rule of thumb on how often to clean your chimney, such as cleaning after 50 uses or one year.
-But it’s still an important task, as a smoky fire without enough oxygen emits lots of unburned tar vapors called “creosote” that can condense inside the fireplace flue and stick to it, possibly leading to a chimney fire.
-You can reduce creosote buildup in your fireplace flue by providing adequate combustion air, which will encourage a hot, clean-burning fire.
+There isn’t one set rule on how often a chimney should be cleaned.
+But it’s still an important part of any fire safety routine.
+A smoky fire without enough oxygen emits lots of unburned tar vapors called “creosote” which can possibly lead to a chimney fire.
+The good news, though, is that you can reduce creosote buildup in your fireplace flue by making sure the airflow to your fire is adequate, which will generate a hot, clean-burning fire.

 How to Check for Creosote

-To check for creosote yourself, first, make sure there’s no downdraft from the chimney.
-If you feel an airflow, open a door or window on the same floor as the fireplace until the downdraft stops or reverses and air flows up (tape tissue to the fireplace opening and watch its movement).
-Then, while wearing goggles and a basic disposable dust mask, take a strong flashlight and your fireplace poker and scratch the black surface above the damper (smoke chamber).
+The first thing to do when checking for creosote is to make sure there’s no downdraft from the chimney.
+If you do feel any downward airflow, open a door or window on the same floor as the fireplace.
+Keep monitoring the airflow until the downdraft stops or reverses.
+If you’re having trouble telling which way the air is flowing, tape tissue to the fireplace opening and watch its movement.

-If the groove you scratch in the creosote is paper thin, no cleaning is needed.
-If it’s 1/8 in. thick, schedule a fireplace cleaning soon.
-If you have 1/4 in. of creosote, do not use the fireplace again until it is cleaned—a chimney fire could occur at any time.
+While wearing goggles and a basic disposable dust mask, take a flashlight and a fireplace poker and scratch the black surface above the fireplace’s damper (smoke chamber).
+If the groove you scratch in the creosote is paper thin.
+If it’s 1/8-in. thick, schedule a fireplace cleaning soon.
+If you have 1/4-in. of creosote or more, do not use the fireplace again until it is cleaned—a chimney fire could occur at any time.

 Required Tools for Cleaning a Chimney